Corey Bailey

 works it’s way down the wire until the whole thing is green.
 This may be the

-strongest argument for OFC wire for your system although, it can corrode too.
+strongest argument for OFC wire for your system, although it can corrode as well.

 Does this mean that the cables you purchase have to be Oxygen Free Copper?

-free’ wire came into being.
-Good quality cable will have superior conductivity,
+free wire came into being.
+Good quality cable will have superior conductivity and

 good connectors and last a very long time.